aParsecFromFuture/RADGan/README.md

 # RADGan
-Simple conditional GAN for MR to CT image synthesis
+Simple conditional GAN for MRI to CT image synthesis